keen/keen-analysis.js/README.md

   });
 ```

-As an added convenience, API URLs can be generated using the `client.url()` method from [keen-tracking.js](https://github.com/keen/keen-tracking.js).
+As an added convenience, API URLs can be generated using the `client.url()`.

 ### Example GET request